 How often should pillows be replaced?

-Which pillow fillings are easiest to clean?
+Which fillings are easiest to clean?

 Down-alternative pillows are generally the most machine-washable.

-Final Thoughts: Choosing the Best Pillow Filling for You
+Final Thoughts: Choosing the Right Pillow Filling